kevinjapan/WeeSongs/README.md

 ### Technologies
 WeeSongs is built on the Vue.js JavaScript framework.
-It was ported from an original early React project as a mid-sized project for learning Vue.
+It was ported from an original early React project as a mid-sized project for learning Vue, and connects to a Laravel PHP backend.
 This is my first Vue.js project.